kbase/narrative/docs/deploy_narrative.md

 #### Deploy CI

 Once a pull request is merged from a temporary branch to `develop` a new _development_ image will be available at:
-`docker.pkg.github.com/kbase/narrative/narrative-develop:latest`
+`ghcr.io/kbase/narrative-develop:latest`

-Simply restart the `narrative` container for CI in Rancher.
-No other action is needed.
+Simply upgrade the `narrative` container for CI in Rancher for the changes to take effect.

 ### Appdev, Next, & Prod